julien-gargot/create-vhost/README.md

 By default, it creates a ``yourdomain.ext.conf`` file in ``/etc/httpd/conf/vhost/`` and adds a localhost redirection to ``/etc/hosts``.

-Please, take the time to configure the script with your directories paths.

 ## How to use

+Configure the script with your directories paths.

 Simply execute the script with ``yourdomain.ext`` as a parameter.